Help grow the archive! drop a knowledge bomb here.

 LAST UPDATED: 23rd July 2023

-Climbing history doesn’t go too far back, but it’s rich, interesting, and full of stories and heroes.
+Climbing history is rich, interesting, and full of stories and heroes.
 Our favorite sport has changed and developed throughout the years rapidly.
 It will keep growing so quickly that we will have to update this list as soon as we’ve finished it.

 This list contains all of those who were as famous as could be at their time, with their impact on the sport the way we know it today.
 We can say it’s an outcome of social media, sponsors, the Olympics, T.V shows, or any other speculation.